Podcasts & RSS Feeds

 In contemporary music, he has interviewed and produced shows about David Sylvian, Bill Bruford, Ralph Towner (2014) and jazz author Joe Goldberg.

 Terra Firma premiered his sextet, "Brambles and Briers," as part of Kanawha United Presbyterian Church's Kanawha Forum in April of 2014.
-It received a standing ovation.
+People seemed to like it.

-His greatest accomplishment and that which gives his life real meaning is his loving wife, Beverly, who tolerates his discursive lifestyle.
+His greatest accomplishment and that which gives his life real meaning is his loving wife, Beverly, who tolerates him.
 They have been married for 21 glorious years.
 She is a saint for doing this.